hcbiophys/morphodynamics/README.md

 - Fig.2a&b:
 *python run_morphospace.py load*
 Note: to train autoencoder from scratch, replace 'load' with 'train' and new weights will be saved to morphodynamics/outputs/.
-Please note however that only a subset of images are in the /data/images/ folder
+Please note however that only a subset of images are in the /data/images/ folder.